lagelab/CAD_PPI/README.md

 # CAD_PPI
 Scripts documentation for the CAD PPI project.
-To be updated based on manuscript progress.